Sujay-BU/PokeWM/docs/PROOF.md

 This document proves what can be proved and is explicit about what cannot.

-The headline result is **Lemma 2**: the frontier archive converts the probability of completing Pokémon Red from a *product* of 45 per-milestone success probabilities into a *sum* of their reciprocals.
-At a per-milestone success rate of 0.1 that is the difference between 10⁻⁴⁵ and roughly 10⁴ episodes, 49 orders of magnitude.
+The headline result is **Lemma 2**: the frontier archive converts the probability of completing Pokémon Red from a *product* of 63 per-milestone success probabilities into a *sum* of their reciprocals.
+At a per-milestone success rate of 0.1 that is the difference between 10⁻⁶³ and roughly 3×10³ episodes — **59.5 orders of magnitude**.
 Everything else in this document is either supporting machinery for that lemma or an honest accounting of its assumptions.

 Two theorems follow. **Theorem 1** is unconditional given the structural assumptions and